Communication skills for researchers

 - increase research impact by making it easier to engage with and more relevant for the public

 We offer a range of different talks and workshops, from immersive two-day media training workshops, to half-day make-your-own content workshops to large-scale lectures on topics surrounding science and the media.

-Learn how to distil your message and explain your research to the media and the general public in our flagship Science Media SAVVY course, or one-on-one in a SAVVY Express session at select conferences.
+Learn how to distill your message and explain your research to the media and the general public in our flagship Science Media SAVVY course, or one-on-one in a SAVVY Express session at select conferences.

-Get tips for improving your science communication in a short workshop, lecture, interactive talk or video workshop.
+Get tips for improving your science communication in a short workshop, lecture, interactive talk or through a video workshop.
 Learn why communicating about your research is important, and what you need to know to get started.